 Lake Tekapo is famous for its turquoise waters, starry skies, and vibrant lupin fields.
 The Church of the Good Shepherd, perched on the lake’s edge, is one of the most photographed spots in New Zealand, and for good reason.
 I visited in spring, and the explosion of purple and pink lupins along the shoreline made the already stunning scenery even more magical.
 The lake’s unique color comes from glacier meltwater carrying fine rock particles, giving it an almost unreal blue hue.

 One of the best things to do here is stargazing at the Aoraki Mackenzie International Dark Sky Reserve, one of the clearest night-sky viewing spots in the world.
-For a relaxing experience, take a dip in the Tekapo Springs hot pools, where you can soak while admiring the surrounding mountains.
+For a relaxing experience, take a dip in the Tekapo Springs hot pools.
+This is where you can soak while admiring the surrounding mountains.
 Whether day or night, Lake Tekapo offers breathtaking views and a peaceful escape into nature.

 7. The Catlins

 The Catlins is a wild and remote region on the southeastern coast, known for its rugged coastline, waterfalls, and diverse wildlife.
 One of the most breathtaking stops is Purakaunui Falls, a multi-tiered waterfall surrounded by lush forest.
-I also visited Nugget Point Lighthouse, where the dramatic cliffs and crashing waves make it feel like the edge of the world.
+I also visited Nugget Point Lighthouse, whose dramatic cliffs and crashing waves feel like the edge of the world.
 It’s also a prime spot to see fur seals and seabirds nesting on the rocky islets below.

 For wildlife lovers, the Curio Bay Petrified Forest is a must-see, where 180-million-year-old tree fossils are preserved in the rock.
 If you’re lucky, you might even spot a rare yellow-eyed penguin waddling along the shore at sunset.
-The Catlins is a place where nature remains wild and untouched, making it a perfect stop for those looking to escape the crowds and experience the raw beauty of New Zealand.
+The Catlins is a place where nature remains wild and untouched, an amazing spot to experience the raw beauty of New Zealand.

 8. Stewart Island/Rakiura

 Stewart Island/Rakiura, New Zealand’s third-largest island, is a paradise for nature lovers and a prime spot for seeing kiwis in the wild.
-Over 85% of the island is protected as Rakiura National Park, offering fantastic hiking trails like the Rakiura Track, a multi-day trek through dense rainforest and remote beaches.
-I took a short evening walk near Oban, the island’s only town, and was lucky enough to spot a kiwi foraging along the trail—a rare experience on the mainland!
+Over 85% of the island is protected as Rakiura National Park.
+It offers fantastic hiking trails like the Rakiura Track, a multi-day trek through dense rainforest and remote beaches.
+I took a short evening walk near Oban, the island’s only town, and spotted a kiwi foraging along the trail.
+This is such a rare experience on the mainland!

 For stunning coastal views, take a boat tour to Ulva Island, a predator-free sanctuary teeming with native birds like the tui, kākā, and saddleback.
 If you prefer to stay on the water, kayaking in Paterson Inlet offers a peaceful way to explore the island’s secluded bays.
 Whether you’re here for the wildlife, hiking, or simply the solitude, Stewart Island feels like stepping into another world.